Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 Regularly Analyzing Engagement Rates

 Teams should use engagement data to fine-tune their mailing lists and content.
-For example, removing inactive addresses—known as list cleaning—stops mail servers from thinking the sender is spamming.
+For example, removing inactive addresses—known as list cleaning—prevents mail servers from identifying the sender as spam.
 Segmenting lists lets marketers target the right content to the right people.

 It helps to study: